dmyersturnbull/tyrannosaurus/docs/guide.rst

 - ``tyrannosaurus sync`` to sync metadata and nothing else
 - ``tyrannosaurus clean --aggressive`` to remove lots of temp files
-- ``pre-commit install`` to configure pre-commit hooks
 - ``tox`` to build, test, build docs, and run some static analyses
-- ``poetry bump`` to bump dependency versions (major or minor)
+- ``poetry update`` to find updated dependency versions (major or minor)
 - ``tyrannosaurus recipe`` to generate a Conda recipe

-And these commands are run automatically via either Tox or a Github action:
+These commands are run automatically via either Tox or a Github action, but you can run them locally too:

 - ``poetry install`` to install and nothing more
 - ``poetry build`` to build wheels and sdists